 Location and Map

 Wengen is located in Bernese Oberland, 190 km (118 miles) from Zurich, the nearest international airport.
-Travel time from Zurich is 2.5 hours by car and 3.5 hours by train.
-The resort is 200 km (124 miles) from Geneva and 70 km (43 miles) from Berne.
+Travel time from Zurich to Wengen is 2.5 hours by car and 3.5 hours by train.
+The Wengen ski resort is 200 km (124 miles) from Geneva and 70 km (43 miles) from Berne.

 By train, take international train connections to Interlaken Ost (SBB), then the Bernese Oberland Railway (BOB) to Lauterbrunnen.
 In Lauterbrunnen change on the same platform to the Wengernalp Railway (WAB) to Wengen.
 The journey from Interlaken Ost to Wengen takes 45 minutes.